When considering a coach, do you ask yourself if you NEED coaching?

 My curiosity got the better of me, as it often does, and I asked why she had answered in that way?

 “Well…” she replied, with a puzzled look at first that soon changed to a beaming smile.
-“Well…then I guess I would welcome it, be open to what it could do for me and not feel as though I am entering into it for someone else.”
+“Well…then I guess I would welcome it, be open to what it could do for me and not feel as though I am entering into it for someone else’s sake.”

-Having coached leaders in many organisations for the last eleven years, I know it is not unusual to have line managers or HR departments seek remedial coaching to sort out ‘underperformers‘.
+Having coached leaders in many organisations, I know it is not unusual to have managers or HR seek remedial coaching to sort out ‘underperformers‘.
 And, of course, there is a place for this type of coaching.

-When the relationship is created between the coach, coachee and sponsor, with clear outcomes agreed and confidentiality assured, this can be an extremely effective method of supporting a valued member of the team whose performance has slipped.
+When the relationship is created between the coach, coachee and sponsor, with clear outcomes agreed and confidentiality assured, this can be an extremely effective method of supporting a valued member of the team whose performance has simply dipped in recent times.